jaspalsb/job-helper/README.md

 # Job helper project
-This is a application I created to help me find job opportunities.
+This is an application I created to help me find job opportunities.
 I built this Node js application with express, github api, and google maps api.
 # Screentshot of application
 ![](job_helper.PNG)